-What could explain the positive effect on private sector tuition?
-One explanation is that the enrollment declines in Table 2 force private colleges to charge more to cover their fixed costs.
+What could explain the positive effect on private-sector tuition?
+One explanation is that the enrollment declines in table 8.2 forced private colleges to charge more to cover their fixed costs.
 In other words, private schools might be forced to raise tuition in order to make up for the loss in resources associated with declining enrollment.
-Another explanation is that price competition is not particularly strong in higher education markets where enrollment is heavily subsidized by Federal Pell grant and Stafford loan dollars, and thus price is not very salient to consumers.
+Another explanation is that price competition is not particularly strong in higher education markets where enrollment is heavily subsidized by federal Pell Grant and Stafford Loan dollars, and thus price is not very salient to consumers.
 This suggests that schools will compete over other features, such as resources.
 While these explanations are not mutually exclusive, we lack the ability to distinguish them in the data.